Do you have some burning questions you want to know about me? I have answered some of my Frequently Asked Questions below!

 My family is from Wales in the UK but I was born in Bournemouth, England.
 So, I guess you could call me a half Welshie!
 I now live in Wiltshire in the South West of England.

 How old are you?

 Cheeky, but I’ll let you off.
-I turned 31 this year!
+She’s old, I turn 34 next year!

 What’s your favourite destination?

 Ohhhhh.
 This is such a hard question as I love so many aspects of so many countries!
 My favourite continent is definitely Asia.

 There are lots of books that I read often.
 I’m a HUGE Romantisy lover (Romance + Fantasy), It’s all I read.
 I have so many book boyfriends.